 - Add food coloring

-Add the desired amount of food coloring (I like it incredibly bright and vibrant!)
+Add the desired amount of food coloring (I like to use gel food coloring, as it makes the colors incredibly bright and vibrant!).

 - Add rubbing alcohol